cgoliver/rnaglib/src/rnaglib/tasks/README.md

         return DasSplitter()
 ```

 4.)
-It is not mandatory but we recommend you include a static `evaluate` method with your task which you can call when training your model.
+It is not mandatory, but we recommend you include a static `evaluate` method with your task which you can call when training your model.
 In this example we will use Matthew's correlation coefficient.

 ```python